frvnxis/credit-risk-classification/Credit_Risk/Credit Risk Analysist .md

   * 116  --> The actual value is non-healthy and the predicted value is healthy.

 `The number of False Postives drastically decreases indicating the model will classify healthy & non-healthy loans correctly.
-Based off of this analysis, I would recommend using Model 2 (Logistic Regression Model fitted with Balanced (oversampled) data.`
+That concludes, using Model 2 is recommended for the data.`

 ---